oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

   - `cd $HOME`

   2. Attention: replace the example ODIC below with the OCID of your database.
-If you didn't copy this when you created the database or don't have it then if you go to the database page for your instance (Hamburger -> Oracle Database -> Autonomous Transaction Processing -> your instance) it will be shown there with a `copy` button)
+If you didn't copy this when you created the database or don't have it then if you go to the database page for your instance (Hamburger -> Oracle Database -> Autonomous Transaction Processing -> your instance) it will be shown there with a **copy** link)

   - `oci db autonomous-database generate-wallet --file Wallet.zip --password 'Pa$$w0rd' --autonomous-database-id ocid1.autonomousdatabase.oc1.eu-frankfurt-1.aa8d698erlewaiehqrfklhfoeqwfaalkdhfuieiq`